 Here is a link to a free online drafting program.
 You will find that there are several others.
 Choose the one with witch you feel most comfortable.
 If you chose to draw your floor plan by hand, you may find the following drawing aids helpful.
 They are usually available in a good art supply store, but if not, they can be ordered online.
 Amazon.com sells them and shows pictures of them as well.

-Neither a portfolio nor section one of The CHAVÓN Challenge is required, but you must complete the questions below.
+Neither a portfolio nor section one of The CHAVÓN Challenge is required, but you must complete the following requirements.

 Film majors are not required to submit The CHAVÓN Challenge.
 Applicants to this program will be evaluated on the basis of their academic records, interview, portfolio, letter of intent and essay.